rothn/frigidaire_homeassistant/README.md

 ## Installation

 Copy or clone this repository into a subdirectory of "config/custom\_components", where "config" is the directory containing "homeassistant.yaml".
 For example, executing `git clone` inside the "custom\_components" directory will place this in "config/custom\_components/frigidaire\_homeassistant".

+**Make sure to rename the folder from its cloned name (e.g., "frigidaire_homeassistant") to "frigidaire".**

 Then, restart HomeAssistant, add a Frigidaire device, and login using your Frigidaire account.